Lucas-Dono/Ai/components/character-creator/README.md

 ## 📄 License

-Part of the Circuit Prompt AI project.
+Part of the Blaniel project.
 All rights reserved.

 ---